TasnimHM/ISAAC_ROS_CARLA_ULI/README.md

 # Visual SLAM Pipeline with CARLA + Isaac ROS

-This repository provides a structured setup for running a Visual SLAM pipeline using synchronized stereo camera data from CARLA integrated with NVIDIA Isaac ROS.

 ## 🚀 Overview

-This project demonstrates:
+This repository contains exploratory work on integrating CARLA with NVIDIA Isaac ROS for visual SLAM using synchronized stereo camera data.

+The goal of this project is to understand and prototype a perception pipeline involving:
-- Stereo camera data streaming from CARLA
+- Stereo image streaming from CARLA
-- ROS2-based image publishing
+- ROS2-based data publishing
-- Integration with Isaac ROS Visual SLAM
+- Integration attempts with Isaac ROS Visual SLAM

-- Real-time pose estimation
+⚠️ This is an **experimental and ongoing project**, not a fully validated SLAM system.

+---

 ## 🧱 System Components

+This setup relies on the following external tools:

-- CARLA Simulator (UE5)
+- CARLA Simulator (UE4/UE5)
 - ROS2 (Humble)
-- NVIDIA Isaac ROS
+- NVIDIA Isaac ROS (Visual SLAM)
 - Docker-based development environment

+👉 These components must be installed separately on your system.

+---

+## ⚙️ Prerequisites

+Before running this project, ensure you have:

+- CARLA simulator installed and running
+- NVIDIA Isaac ROS Visual SLAM properly set up
+- ROS2 (Humble) installed
+- Docker with GPU support configured

+This repository does not include these dependencies.

+---

 ## ⚙️ Setup

 See detailed setup instructions here:
 👉 [Setup Guide](setup.md)

+---

 ## 🔁 Pipeline Steps

+The following steps outline the intended pipeline:

 1. Launch CARLA simulator
 2. Run stereo camera publisher
-3. Launch Isaac ROS Visual SLAM
+3. Attempt to launch Isaac ROS Visual SLAM
-4. Monitor pose output
+4. Monitor pose output (if available)

 👉 Full pipeline details:
 👉 [Pipeline Guide](run_pipeline.md)

+---

 ## 📊 Output

 - Topic: `/visual_slam/tracking/vo_pose`

-- Provides real-time pose estimation
+⚠️ Output availability may vary depending on system configuration and synchronization quality.

+---

-## 🧪 Notes
+## 📝 Notes

-- Tested in Docker environment with GPU support
-- Designed for experimentation with CARLA-ROS integration
+- This project focuses on system integration and experimentation
+- Some components may require additional tuning to function reliably
+- Results may vary depending on system setup

+---

 ## 📌 Future Improvements

+- Validate full Visual SLAM pipeline stability
+- Improve sensor synchronization between CARLA and ROS2
-- Add visualization (RViz)
+- Add visualization using RViz
-- Integrate with navigation stack
+- Integrate with higher-level navigation or control stack

-- Improve synchronization robustness
+---

 ## 👩‍💻 Author

 Humaira Tasnim
-MS Mechanical Engineering, Tennessee Tech University
+MS Mechanical Engineering, Tennessee Technological University